Chargers-4189/git-lesson/github-course.md

 ![Illustration of Git Workflow](https://nvie.com/img/git-model@2x.png)

+> [!NOTE]
-> Note: Sometimes, urgent bugs need to be fixed immediately (emergency repairs).
+> Sometimes, urgent bugs need to be fixed immediately (emergency repairs).
 On tag 0.2 of the illustration, a hotfix branch can be created directly from the main branch to implement the fix.
 This hotfix is then merged into both the development and main branches to ensure both are updated.

+> [!TIP]
 > Commit often: This helps maintain a clear and concise project history.
 >
 > Branch strategically: Use branches to isolate work, experiment, and collaborate effectively.